t2trg/iot-seccons/draft-irtf-iot-seccons-latest_old_complete_document.md

 The idea behind MUD files is simple: devices would disclose the location of its MUD file to the network during installation.
 The network can then (i) retrieve those files, (ii) learn from the manufacturers the intended usage of the devices, e.g., which services they require to access, and then (iii) create suitable filters.

-# Conclusions and Next Steps {#sec7}
+# Conclusions and Next Steps {#sec8}

 This Internet Draft provides IoT security researchers, system designers and implements with an overview of both operational and security requirements in the IP-based Internet of Things.
 We discuss a general threat model, security issues, state of the art, and tools to mitigate security threats.
-We further analyze key security challenges.
+We further introduce a number of potential security profiles fitting different types of IoT deployments and discuss key security challenges.

 Although big steps have been realized during the last years, as summarized in Section {{sec5-1}} and many organizations are publishing general recommendations (Section {{sec5-3}}) describing how the IoT should be secured, there are many challenges ahead that require further attention.
 Challenges of particular importance are bootstrapping of security, group security, secure software updates, long-term security and quantum-resistance, privacy protection, data leakage prevention -- where data could be cryptographic keys, personal data, or even algorithms -- and ensuring a trustworthy IoT operation.
 All these problems are important; however, different deployment environment have different operational and security demands.
-Thus, a potential approach is the definition and standardization of security profiles, each with specific mitigation strategies according to the risk assessment associated to the security profile.
-Such an approach would ensure minimum security capabilities in different environments while ensuring interoperability.
+Thus, a potential approach is the definition and standardization of security profiles, e.g., similar to the exemplary profiles introduced in Section {{sec6}}, to ensure minimum security capabilities in different environments while ensuring interoperability.

-# Security Considerations {#sec8}
+# Security Considerations {#sec9}

 This document reflects upon the requirements and challenges of the security architectural framework for the Internet of Things.

-# IANA Considerations {#sec9}
+# IANA Considerations {#sec10}

 This document contains no request to IANA.

-# Acknowledgments {#sec10}
+# Acknowledgments {#sec11}

-We gratefully acknowledge feedback and fruitful discussion with Tobias Heer, Robert Moskowitz, Thorsten Dahm, Hannes Tschofenig, Barry Raveendran and Eliot Lear.
+We gratefully acknowledge feedback and fruitful discussion with Tobias Heer, Robert Moskowitz, and Thorsten Dahm.
 We acknowledge the additional authors of the previous version of this document Sye Loong Keoh, Rene Hummen and Rene Struik.